The best TV deals in the Amazon Spring Sale 2023

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The best TV deals in the Amazon Spring Sale 2023 on Samsung, Toshiba and more
+The best Amazon TV deals in the Amazon Spring Sale 2023 on Samsung, Toshiba and more

 Amazon’s sale is discounting best-selling TVs from brands such as Samsung and LG

-The Amazon Spring Sale has started, bringing discounts to everything from televisions and laptops, to speakers, drones, clothing and beauty products.
+The Amazon Spring Sale is creeping towards its end, bringing discounts to everything from televisions and laptops, to speakers, drones, clothing and beauty products.

-Just like the retailer’s annual Prime Day event, the sale sees thousands of products reduced from Monday 27 March to Wednesday 29 March.
-But, unlike Amazon Prime Day, you won’t need to be a Prime member to access the deals.
+Just like the retailer’s annual Prime Day event, the sale sees thousands of products reduced in price, with the deals wrapping up today, 29 March, at midnight.
+But, unlike Amazon Prime Day, you don’t need to be a Prime member to access the deals.

-Televisions are always popular in Amazon’s sales, with deals to be found on the latest sets from LG, Sony, Samsung and more.
+Amazon TV deals are always popular in Amazon’s sales, with discounts to be found on the latest sets from LG, Sony, Samsung and more.
 With the prices of some of the best TVs in 2023 already falling, it could be an opportunity to pick up a bargain on that OLED set you’ve been ogling.

-To help you navigate the Amazon Spring Sale, your dedicated team of IndyBest experts are on hand to find the best offers and filter out the rubbish, so you can be sure you’re getting a genuine discount.
+To help you navigate the Amazon Spring Sale, your dedicated team of IndyBest experts are on hand to find the best Amazon TV deals and filter out the rubbish, so you can be sure you’re getting a genuine discount.

-Amazon’s Spring Sale starts today, Monday 27 March and finishes at midnight on Wednesday 29 March.
-Spanning three days, the event is longer than Amazon’s annual 48-hour Prime Day sale.
-The official dates for Prime Day 2023 haven’t been announced yet, but it’s expected to fall in mid-July.

 Best TV deals in the Amazon Spring Sale